-This version of our terms will apply from 8 July 2022.
-If you would like to see the terms that apply until 8 July 2022, please click here.
+This version of our terms will apply from 7 June 2023, except where indicated otherwise.
+If you would like to see the terms that apply until 7 June 2023, please click here.

 However, if you add money with a card that has not been issued within the EEA (e.g. a US-based card) or you add money with a commercial card then we may charge a small fee just to cover our costs.

 - Free.
 Your first card can be a Premium or Standard one (but remember, you may have to pay a card delivery fee if you cancel your subscription within 14 days of signing up and a Premium card has been sent).

 Second Revolut Premium card

 - Also free.
 Your second card can be a Premium or Standard one.
 If you cancel your subscription within 14 days of ordering a second card, you may have to pay a card delivery fee

 - Your first two cards are free as a Premium customer (as set out above).
 You also get one free replacement every subsequent year.
 After this, we charge 10 £ per additional card.

 Custom Card (design your own card in the Revolut App)